 The topography of the aquarium aquascape will have a large effect on the turbulence produced at a given flow rate.
 For heavily planted aquariums, too much surface turbulence can drive off carbon dioxide, to the detriment of plant growth.
 For this reason, any change in filtration system for a planted tank should be followed up with testing to insure that the carbon dioxide concentration remains high enough to support vigorous plant growth, typically about 60 ppm.

 Given the wide variation among filtration systems and filter media, it is simply not possible to define a given flow rate or turnover rate that is optimal in all instances.

 While it is true that aquaculture research has demonstrated that ammonia conversion efficiency increase with increasing flow rate, so long as sufficient oxygen remains available, those experiments were carried out in ponds and at far lower turnover rate, i.e., one turnover per hour, than most aquarium systems employ.

-No single factor can be isolated and defined as “optimal” for a given aquarium filtration system.
-The goal should be to install a system that effectively removes particulate matter and achieves adequate biological filtration, while at the same time avoiding excessive turbulence that will either rob plants of carbon dioxide, or create more current than the fish prefer.Article written by John Tullock
+Here are our closing thoughts on aquarium canister filters.
+There is no single isolated factor considered “optimal” for a given aquarium filtration system.
+The goal should be to install a system that effectively removes particulate matter and achieves adequate biological filtration.
+At the same time, the system should avoid excessive turbulence that will either rob plants of carbon dioxide or create more current than the fish prefer.Article written by John Tullock